HIV/AIDS | Home

 people who gained improved access to health and social services last year through Pact's HIV programs

-Around the world – from Africa to Asia to Eastern Europe – Pact and our local partners are working to stop the spread of HIV and improve the lives of people affected by the disease.
+Around the world – from Africa to Asia – Pact and our local partners are working to stop the spread of HIV and improve the lives of people affected by the disease.
 We are committed to the global mandate to end the AIDS epidemic by 2030, and we embrace the Fast Track goals to reach 90-90-90 by 2020.